Skip to main content

 Working with Full Charts

-The standard stitch count for Doodle Charts is 24 stitches.
+The standard stitch count for all Doodle Charts is 24 stitches.
 Many of the charts utilize this full width of stitches, and cannot be "cut" down into smaller stitch increments.
 This works well for "hero" motifs, mirrored motifs, or other more ornate designs.

 Here are some examples of Doodle Charts with 24-stitch Repeats: